 In recent years, YouTube has become more than just a video platform for vloggers, comedians, and makeup artists.
 It’s also a source for news and information that more and more users are turning to.
 Unfortunately, with few to no restrictions on who can start an account and who can then upload videos on any topic, a lot of misinformation can be presented.

-Thankfully, YouTube is combatting that with a feature they’ve recently expanded to the United States – fact checks.
+Thankfully, YouTube is combatting misinformation with a feature they’ve recently expanded to the United States – fact checks.
 In the time of COVID-19, and an election year, these information panels meant to connect people to real, authoritative sources are more critical than ever.

 The feature presents itself as a box atop of search results when a user is looking for particular information.
 According to an official blog from YouTube, these “provide fresh context… by highlighting relevant, third-party fact-checked articles above search results for relevant queries, so that our viewers can make their own informed decision about claims made in the news.”